DiscipleTools/disciple-tools-theme/readme.txt

 = Does this theme support any plugins? =

-DmmCrm includes support for Infinite Scroll in Jetpack.
+DRM includes support for Infinite Scroll in Jetpack.

 == Where can I add widgets? ==

-DmmCrm includes a widget area in the site's sidebar, configured by going to Appearance -> Widgets in your Dashboard.
+DRM includes a widget area in the site's sidebar, configured by going to Appearance -> Widgets in your Dashboard.
 If no widgets are active, the theme automatically uses a narrower content column.

-== Does DmmCrm use Featured Images? ==
+== Does DRM use Featured Images? ==

 If a Featured Image at least 656px wide is set for a post, it will display below the post title on the blog and archives.